 My mother had a repertoire of soups she made from scratch.
 It wasn’t a huge list, just three strong, but that was perfectly sufficient.
 They were potato soup, celery soup, and beef soup with tomatoes and carrots.
-Staunchly unvaried, they nourished and succored through many a hunger as I was growing up.
-Later, though, nostalgia factor aside, curiosity led me to tinker with tradition.
+Unvaried, they nourished and succored through many a meal.
+Nostalgia factor aside, though, curiosity eventually led me to tinker with tradition.

 The celery, which became key for me as I explored potato soup possibilities, would not have appeared in mom’s version either.
 That would have been a separate soup with no potatoes and thickened with a roux.
 The thyme sprigs are my innovation; neither Vichyssoise nor mom’s potato soup sports any herb.
 And, unlike Vichyssoise, but just like mom, I serve the soup hot.

 2 tablespoons butter